Kannan171/tp/docs/UserGuide.md

 <div markdown="1" class="alert alert-info">:information_source: **Note**

-* Names should only contain alphanumeric characters and spaces, and it should not be blank
+* Names should only contain alphanumeric characters and spaces, and it should not be blank.

-  TODO: UPDATE IF NECESSARY
+[//]: # (  TODO: UPDATE IF NECESSARY)

-* Phone numbers should only contain numbers, and it should be at least 3 digits long
+* Phone numbers should only contain numbers, and it should be at least 3 digits long.

-* Emails should be of the format local-part@domain
+* Emails should be of the format local-part@domain.

-* Tags should only contain alphanumeric characters
+* Tags should only contain alphanumeric characters.

-* See [adding a module for a teammate](#adding-a-module-for-a-teammate-module-add) for more information on the format for module details
+* See [adding a module for a teammate](#adding-a-module-for-a-teammate-module-add) for more information on the format for module details.

 * Unable to add a teammate?
 TeamSync does not allow you to add [duplicate teammates](#duplicate-teammate).
 </div>